saturnian77/DRSAN/README.md

 ### Dynamic Residual Attention Group
 <p align="center"><img src="figures/buildingblock.PNG" width="700"></p>

 The signal flow graph inside the DRAG, and the function of the n-th DRSA.
-The DRSA outputs the n-th residual feature (f^{n}) as a combination of f^{n}_{d} (addition of previous features with DRA) and alpha (RSA formed by the RB and sigmoid).
+The DRSA outputs the n-th residual feature (f_{n}) as a combination of f^{n}_{d} (addition of previous features with DRA) and alpha (RSA formed by the RB and sigmoid).
 The DRM determines the DRA that reflects the input properties.

 ## Experimental Results